andycranston/pngshot/README.md

 however, slow you down in a way that will quickly become frustrating.

-Second is to use the `scrtrigger.py` program on a second machine to trigger the screeshots.
+Second is to use the `scrtrigger.py` program on a second machine to trigger the screenshots.
 However, you may not have a second machine handy for doing this.

 Another approach is to tweak the Windows setup so it doesn't display "NUM LOCK: ON" in the first place.
 It must be possible - if you know how please let me know so I can